atk4/data/README.md

 Only the final `getOne()` will build and execute database query.
 Depending on which database vendor you use ($db), execution strategy will be different:

  - SQL: single standard SELECT (with some sub-queries) is executed.
 Single field/row is fetched.

- - Array data: composes and executes function (see [Phamda](https://github.com/mpajunen/phamda))
+ - Array $data: composes the function, then executes it with $data. (see [Phamda](https://github.com/mpajunen/phamda))

- - NoSQL: total of 3 or less queries (depending on database capabilities) will be executed.
+ - NoSQL: total of 3 or less queries (depending on database capabilities) will be executed and data from separate queries merged together in PHP giving you a total value.

 ## Busines Benefits of Agile Data